tybottorff/bottorffdocs/linsley_postdoc/notes/literature_notes.md

  - as previously seen
 ### Negative selection against many peptides results in TCR sequences with peptide contact residues enriched in weakly interacting amino acids
  - when there are many peptides in thymus, CDR3s of TCRs enriched in amino acids that interact weakly with other amino acids, strong interactions in the case where there are few peptides in thymus
+# Human T cell development, localization, and function throughout life
+## Changes in T cells throughout life
+ - early life (infancy and early childhood): most T cells are naive, also Tregs, greatest number of new antigens are encountered, naïve T cells play key protective roles in fending off pathogens, Treg cells are critical for developing tolerance to innocuous and ubiquitous antigens, and long-term reserves of memory T cells are established
+ - childhood-adulthood: memory T cells accumulate with antigen experience, with the level of memory T cell accumulation plateauing in adulthood and maintained over decades
+ - adulthood: fewer new antigens are encountered and tolerance establishment may be less prevalent, with the role of T cells shifting to maintain homeostasis and immunoregulation in the context of repeat and chronically encountered antigens, with surveillance for tumors also important during this period
+ - late life: increased inflammation and a decline in T cell functionality, contributing to immune dysregulation and associated pathology
+## T cell localization
+ - most T cells in lymphoid tissue (bone marrow, spleen, tonsils, and the 500-700 lymph nodes), also many T cells in mucosal sites (lungs, intestines) and skin, 2-3% of all T cells in peripheral blood
+## Thymopoiesis
+ - progenitors from bone marrow lacking CD4/CD8 undergo TCR rearrangement to generate CD4<sup>+</sup> CD8<sup>+</sup> double positive thymocytes in thymus
+ - Tregs are ~10% of CD4<sup>+</sup> T cells (more in early life, ~10-30%, and less later in life, ~5%)
+ - humans born with full complement of T cells (unlike mice who are born lymphopenic)
+ - majority of naive T cells derive from peripheral turnover in humans (unlike mice, majority from thymus even in old mice)
+ - naive T cells significant proportion (~20-50%) of T cells in lymph nodes decades after thymic output stops
+## T cell effector and memory differentiation
+ - clonal expansion (activated pathogen-specific T cells expand and differentiate into effector T cells), contraction (majority of effector T cells die by apoptosis following clearance of pathogen), and memory (some primed T cells persist as long term memory T cells to protect against subsequent infections even decades later)
 # Hydrophobic CDR3 residues promote the development of self-reactive T cells
  - **hydrophobicity at positions 6 and 7 of CDR3 β promote development of self-reactive T cells**
 # Identification of neoantigens for individualized cancer immunotherapy